 Induction Liners 101

-Choosing a liner can be a confusing process, so Kaufman Container is here to help.
+Choosing a liner can be a confusing process, so Selig Group and Kaufman Container are here to help.
 We will be providing an overview of induction liners that will include what induction liners are primarily used for and some of the benefits.
-If you prefer to watch a quick video, click the button to watch our Coffee with Kaufman featuring Induction liners.
+Feel free to watch our Induction Liners video.

 Induction Liners were originally used to prevent liquid leaks but can also help in the following areas: